 Finder > Go (top menu) > Hold down the "Option" (or "Alt") key and click on the Library folder that appears > Preferences.
 In there please delete the file:

 Note that 'com.apple.audio.AudioMIDISetup.plist' might not show up on your Mac.
-If you do not see this file, you can move on to the next step.
+If you do not see this file, go to the next step.

 After doing all the above, you need to ensure you empty your trash and restart your Mac.